Code-Institute-Submissions/mtopircean-project1/README.md

 * [About Author](#about-author)
 ## Scope
 Website was created with 3 main Objectives:
-1. Inform the current community about Church Schedule, Events and make available usefull media content
+1. Inform the current community about Church Schedule, Events and make available usefull media content.
-2. Become a tool of support for new visitors with a desire to connect and become part of the community
+2. Become a tool of support for new visitors with a desire to connect and become part of the community.
-3. Establish an online presence for the Orthodox Romanian Church in the Kilkenny and Waterford areas
+3. Establish an online presence for the Orthodox Romanian Church in the Kilkenny and Waterford areas.
 ##  User Experience
 #### First Time Visitor Target:
 1. Provide a source of information and support on Orthodoxy related topics.